Heaventh007/Dash-Resource-Extractor/README.md

 # Dash-Resource-Extractor

+### IF YOU ALREADY HAVE DASHBOARD FILES WITH 'SHRDRES.XZP' YOU DO NOT NEED THIS TOOL.

 Not the craziest thing I've ever made, just a tool I made while bored to make extracting the shared resources from xam easier.

 - Requires xextool.
 You can find xextool.exe in the releases.